-- (1) DoD Components will disseminate harassment prevention and response guidance to all new DoD civilian employees and Service members during the onboarding process. - (2) DoD Components will provide training concerning this issuance to new and current DoD civilian employees. - (3) DoD Components will train supervisors and managers on harassment prevention and response policies and procedures within one year of the supervisor or manager assuming a supervisory or managerial position or role for the first time.
-This includes military personnel in both direct supervisory and indirect managerial positions over DoD civilian employees. - (4) DoD Components will provide refresher training for DoD civilian employees, supervisors, and managers at least once every 3 years. - (5) Harassment prevention and response training may be combined with other training (e.g., EEO, sexual harassment, Public Law 107-174), provided it covers all of the required elements identified in Paragraph 5.2.b.
+(1) DoD Components will disseminate harassment prevention and response guidance to all new DoD civilian employees and Service members during the onboarding process.

+(2) DoD Components will provide training concerning this issuance to new and current DoD civilian employees.

+(3) DoD Components will train supervisors and managers on harassment prevention and response policies and procedures, including sexual harassment prevention and response policies and procedures, within 1 year of the supervisor or manager assuming a supervisory or managerial position or role for the first time.
+This includes Service members in both direct supervisory and indirect managerial positions over DoD civilian employees.

+(4) DoD Components will provide refresher training for DoD civilian employees, supervisors, and managers at least once every 3 years.

+(5) Harassment prevention and response training may be combined with other training (e.g., EEO, sexual harassment, Public Law 107-174), provided it covers all required elements identified in Paragraph 5.2.b. of this issuance.